How to Know if Your Blocked Nasal Passage Requires Septoplasty

 - Facial pain

 Your doctor can provide you with a variety of options to treat this condition that don’t include surgery.
-While these non-surgical options don’t resolve a deviated septum, they treat the symptoms that accompany it.
-Common treatments for symptoms include:
+While these non-surgical options do not resolve a deviated septum, they treat the symptoms that accompany it.
+Common treatments include:

 - Nasal steroid spray